alekhbanshwar/ECOMMERCE-LARAVEL-PRODUCT-API/README.md

         </li>

 	</ul>
- After all previously performed actions, check API is working or not using POSTMAN app for API checking.
-All API URLs:
+ <h1>After all previously performed actions, check API is working or not using POSTMAN app for API checking.
+All API URLs:</h1>
            <h2>Product API</h2>
     <ol>
         <li>http://127.0.0.1:8000/api/products (GET)</li>